Abd-elr4hman/Fuel-Route-Optimizer-API/Readme.md

 ## How to Use

-1. create and activate python environment
+1. Create and activate python environment

 2. Install pipenv `pip install pipenv`